spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

 :5:
    :data: Reference data for the fixed slits and the IFU, same as in 1, except NO is 6 rows (1-6)
           and the mapping is 1 - S200A1, 2 - S200A1, 3 - S400A1, 4 - S200B1, 5 - S1600A1, 6 - IFU
-   :model: Transform from relative positions within eac aperture to absolute positions within the MSA
+   :model: Transform from relative positions within each aperture to absolute positions within the MSA

 OTE
 :::
+This reference file contains a combination of astropy models - polynomial, shift, rotation and scaling.

 :model: Transform through the Telescope Optical Element (OTE), from the FWA to XAN, YAN telescope frame.
-The
-        output units are in arcsec.
+The output units are in arcsec.

 SPECWCS